CircuitData/CircuitData-Language/README.md

 *bottom* | Boolean | O | O | O | Available when used in other sections than specification -> layers.
 Indicates soldermask presence/capability at bottom

 ### Legend ("legend")
-Alias: "silk screen" or "silkscreen".
+Alias: "silk screen" or "silkscreen", "ink", "ident".

 Can be listed in the following sections:
 - specification -> summary (single)